Who Can Make a Housing Disrepair Claim?

 - there has been damage to your belongings

 - the damage has caused illness to you or someone in your house

 You can also make a housing disrepair compensation claim if you have been unable to use your house in the way you should due to the disrepair issues.
 Our housing disrepair solicitors will help you take advantage of your tenancy rights to seek compensation for any losses incurred and ensure your landlord is accountable for his actions.

 How Much Can I Claim for Housing Disrepair Problems?

 It is impossible to provide an exact compensation amount you can expect, as every claim is unique.
-The amount you can expect will largely depend on the severity of the disrepair issue, the number of rooms affected by the problem, level of damage to your belongings, and the impact of the disrepair on your health.
+The amount you can expect will largely depend on the severity of the disrepair issue, the number of rooms affected by the problem, the level of damage to your belongings, and the impact of the disrepair on your health.

-When you contact us, our housing disrepair solicitors will assess your case and let you know if you have valid grounds for making a disrepair claim.
-If we believe you do, we will handle your case on a No Win No Fee basis, also known as a Conditional Fee agreement.
+When you contact us, our best housing disrepair solicitors will assess your case and let you know if you have valid grounds for making a disrepair claim.
+If we believe you do, we will handle your case on a No Win No Fee basis, also known as a Conditional Fee Agreement.
 Under this arrangement, you will be financially protected because you wouldn’t have to pay us any legal fees if we do not win your case.

 Get in Touch With Us

 With a strong track record and experience in helping several tenants make housing disrepair claims against their landlords, we are your best bet.
-Our solicitors will walk you through every step of the way and do everything to ensure the repair issues in your home are fixed to the standard you deserve, and help you fight for compensation.
+Our solicitors will walk you through every step of the way and do everything to ensure the repair issues in your home are fixed to the standard you deserve and help you fight for compensation.